-Some of the Benefits of the European Union include:
+Some of the benefits of the European Union include:

 - EU has enabled people to travel freely across national boundaries making trade and tourism easier and cheaper.
 According to the European Commission, more than 15 million EU citizens have moved to other EU countries to work or to enjoy their retirement.

-- 1.5 million young people have completed part of their studies in another Member State with the help of the Erasmus programme.
+- 1.5 million young people have completed part of their studies in another member state with the help of the Erasmus programme.
 The possibility to study abroad is considered positive by 84% of EU citizens. (benefits of EU)

 - Easier to use qualifications in different member countries.
-This makes it easier to work abroad without having to retrain in national qualifications.
+This makes it easier to work abroad without having to retrain in different national qualifications.

 - Mutual recognition of safety standards and rules have helped reduce costs for firms.
-This has encouraged the development of small and medium business who rely on low cost of exports.
+This has encouraged the development of small and medium business who rely on the low cost of exports.

 - Social charter enshrines protection for workers such as a maximum working week, right to collective bargaining and fair pay for employment.